colbyj/bride-of-frankensystem/docs/reference/configuration.rst

    * - ``ADDITIONAL_ADMIN_PAGES``
      - list
      - ``[]``
-     - Custom admin pages from blueprints.
-See :doc:`/getting_started/admin`.
+     - Custom admin pages contributed by blueprints.
+See :doc:`/building/monitoring_data`.
    * - ``LOG_QUESTIONNAIRE_INTERACTIONS``
      - boolean
      - ``false``
      - Log focus, blur, change, paste, and visibility events for every input on every questionnaire.
 Text inputs additionally record per-field authenticity signals (keystrokes, backspaces, pastes, pasted character count, final length, total focus duration, time-to-first-keystroke).
-The deprecated ``LOG_GRID_CLICKS`` name still works.
+See :doc:`/building/monitoring_data`.
+   * - ``LOG_GRID_CLICKS``
+     - boolean
+     - *(deprecated)*
+     - Deprecated alias for ``LOG_QUESTIONNAIRE_INTERACTIONS``.
+If both keys are absent, ``LOG_QUESTIONNAIRE_INTERACTIONS`` is used.
+If only ``LOG_GRID_CLICKS`` is present, its value is copied to ``LOG_QUESTIONNAIRE_INTERACTIONS`` and a warning is printed.
+Rename to ``LOG_QUESTIONNAIRE_INTERACTIONS`` to silence the warning.
+   * - ``EXPORT``
+     - list
+     - ``[]``
+     - Custom export definitions for blueprint-defined tables.
+Each entry is a dict describing a table, fields, and optional grouping.
+Populated automatically from loaded blueprints; can also be set in the project config.

 Session and Participant Settings
 --------------------------------